technipelago/grails-crm-task-ui/README.md

 ## Task Management User Interface
 This plugin provides user inteface for task/todo management.
 It depends on the crm-task plugin for services and persistence.

+### Documentation

+Complete documentation for this plugin can be found at [gr8crm.github.io](http://gr8crm.github.io/plugins/crm-task-ui/)